Dream-like. That’s how it felt. That’s how it always felt when it happened.

 In the morning, his parents found him.
 He was laying face-down on the ground, with his arms twisted awkwardly under him.

 The police and paramedics arrived.
 They said it was suicide; he’d jumped from his roof.
-There was extreme blunt trauma to his rib cage, and his organs were destroyed.
+There was extreme blunt trauma to his rib cage, his right hand and forearm were shattered, and his organs were destroyed.

 “He was only twelve!” his mother cried.